matlab-actions/run-command/README.md

 the command to ensure that builds fail when necessary.
 When you use this task, all of the required files must be on the MATLAB search path.

+## Usage

 You can use this action `with`:
 | Argument  | Description |
 |-----------|-------------|
 | `command` | (Required) Script, function, or statement to execute. <br/> If the value of `command` is the name of a MATLAB script or function, do not specify the file extension.
 If you specify more than one MATLAB command, use a comma or semicolon to separate the commands. <br/> **Example**: `myscript` <br/> **Example**: `results = runtests, assertSuccess(results);`

 ### Using a GitHub-hosted runner?
-If you are using a GitHub-hosted runner, you can use the [Set up MATLAB action](https://github.com/mathworks/) to install MATLAB on the runner.
+If you are using a GitHub-hosted runner, you can use the [Set up MATLAB action](https://github.com/mathworks/setup-matlab-action/) to install MATLAB on the runner.

 ## Example